rich-ramsey/morality_ai_art/readme.md

 This file visualises and tabulates parameters.

-## Within each experimental folder (exp1, exp2), there are five folders, which have largely self-explanatory titles: ##
+## Within each experimental folder (exp1, exp2), there are four folders, which have largely self-explanatory titles: ##

 1. /figures/
 2. /tables/
 3. /models/
 4. /data/
-5. /fits/

 Note - you will need to create these folders in each experimental folder *before* you run the code, otherwise R will complain.

+Exp3 has an additional folder:

+5. /draws/

+Here, we saved the posterior draws when comparisons between conditions (low, medium and high) were calculated.
+This is because it took several minutes ot compute.

 # Raw data and models #